IBM 801: Rationale against use of microcode

-The 801 team noticed a side-effect of this concept; when faced with the plethora of possible versions of a given instruction, compiler authors would almost always pick a single version.
-This was almost always the one that was implemented in hardware on the low-end machines.
+The 801 team noticed a side-effect of this concept; when faced with the plethora of possible versions of a given instruction, compiler authors would usually pick a single version.
+This was typically the one that was implemented in hardware on the low-end machines.
 That ensured that the machine code generated by the compiler would run as fast as possible on the entire lineup.
 While using other versions of instructions might run even faster on a machine that implemented them in hardware, the complexity of knowing which one to pick on an ever-changing list of machines made this extremely unattractive, and compiler authors largely ignored these possibilities.

 As a result, the majority of the instructions available in the instruction set were never used in compiled programs.
 And it was here that the team made the key realization of the 801 project:

 Imposing microcode between a computer and its users imposes an expensive overhead in performing the most frequently executed instructions.

 Microcode takes a non-zero time to examine the instruction before it is performed.
 The same underlying processor with the microcode removed would eliminate this overhead and run those instructions faster.
 Since microcode essentially ran small subroutines dedicated to a particular hardware implementation, it was ultimately performing the same basic task that the compiler was, implementing higher-level instructions as a sequence of machine-specific instructions.
 Simply removing the microcode and implementing that in the compiler could result in a faster machine.

 One concern was that programs written for such a machine would take up more memory; some tasks that could be accomplished with a single instruction on the 370 would have to be expressed as multiple instructions on the 801.
 For instance, adding two numbers from memory would require two load-to-register instructions, a register-to-register add, and then a store-to-memory.
 This could potentially slow the system overall if it had to spend more time reading instructions from memory than it formerly took to decode them.
 As they continued work on the design and improved their compilers, they found that overall program length continued to fall, eventually becoming roughly the same length as those written for the 370.